Telescopes

 Celestron C80ED Refractor

-Autoguiding works very well with C80ED, I use Meade DSI or Orion StarShoor Autoguider as autoguiding camera and PHD as guiding software.
+Autoguiding works very well with C80ED, I use Meade DSI, Lodestar or Orion StarShoot Autoguider as autoguiding camera and PHD as guiding software.
 I added Orion Motofocus for easy remote focusing for autoguiding - they sell one for their own 80ED refractor, but it fits C80ED well.
 It is very important to mount C80ED as rigid as possible for autoguiding, and secure focusers and extensions to make them rigid too.
 For autoguiding I don't use a diagonal, but attach the guider camera with a 2" Orion eyepiece extender.
 Nevertheless, I found autoguiding with piggybacked C80ED good for exposures up to 5 minutes at focal ratios below f7 (f6.3 Celestron reducer on C14 OTA).
 For longer exposures inevitably some flexure shows up - and then it is time for an off-axis guider ...